-Prior to joining the Trust, Sue was Headteacher at Monks’ Dyke Technology College for eight years.
+Prior to joining The Future Leaders Trust, Sue was Headteacher at Monks’ Dyke Technology College for eight years.
 Under her leadership the College’s GCSE results went from 15% A-C to 56%.
 Sue also has an honorary doctorate from the University of Wolverhampton in recognition of her work in school improvement.

 Brett Wigdortz wrote the original business plan for Teach First while working as a management consultant at McKinsey & Company.
 He has been CEO since July 2002.